Frequently Asked Questions: COVID-19 Vaccine

 Area Agencies on Aging

 PDA's aging network, comprised of 52 Area Agencies on Aging (AAAs), is providing assistance regarding the vaccine rollout.
 If you are an older adult or know of an older adult in need of assistance, please visit the Area Agency on Aging Locator to find the AAA located in your county of residence or dial 211 to be connected to your local Area Agency on Aging via telephone.
-Due to differing capacities across the state, each AAA's ability to provide assistance may vary.

 PA Health Hotline